AdobeDocs/internal-test.en/help/test-guide/click-to-zoom.md

 ---
-description: Connecting to the Snowflake Data Warehouse - Product Documentation
+description: Connecting to the widget
-title: Connecting to the Snowflake Data Warehouse - Test
+title: Connecting to the widget - Test
 ---
-# Connecting to the Snowflake Data Warehouse {#connecting-to-the-snowflake-data-warehouse}
+# Connecting to the widget {#connecting-to-the-snowflake-data-warehouse}

 ## Bob zoom in table